PsiQ/bartiq/README.md

 ## Quick start

-In bartiq we can take a quantum algorithm expressed as a collection of subroutines, each with it's costs expressed as symbolic expressions, and compile it to get cost expression for the whole algorithm.
+In bartiq we can take a quantum algorithm expressed as a collection of subroutines, each with its costs expressed as symbolic expressions, and compile it to get cost expression for the whole algorithm.

 As an example we can use Alias Sampling – an algorithm proposed by [Babbush et al.](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.8.041015).
 Here's how it's depicted in the paper: